Roxolani: Name

-Historian George Vernadsky suggested that the Rocas (or Rogas), a tribe conquered by the Ostrogoths in the 4th century, may be a corruption of Ruxs-As.
-He also argued that the Rosomoni mentioned by Jordanes could be also related, and their name interpreted as the 'Ros Men'.
+Historian George Vernadsky (1887-1973) suggested that the name of a tribe conquered by the Ostrogoths in the 4th century, Rocas (or Rogas) may represent Ruxs-As; he also argued that the Rosomoni mentioned by Jordanes could be also related, and their name interpreted as the 'Ros Men'.

 Geography

-Their first recorded homeland lay between the Volga, Don and Dnieper rivers; they migrated in the 1st century AD toward the Danube, to what is now the Baragan steppes in Romania.
+Their first recorded homeland lay between the Volga, Don and Dnieper rivers; they migrated in the 1st century AD toward the Danube, to what is now the Bărăgan steppes in Romania.

 History

 1st century BC

 Around 100 BC, they invaded the Crimea under their king Tasius in support of the Scythian warlord Palacus but were defeated by Diophantus, general of Mithradates VI.

 1st century AD

 In the mid-1st century AD, the Roxolani began incursions across the Danube into Roman territory.
 One such raid in AD 68/69 was intercepted by the Legio III Gallica with Roman auxiliaries, who destroyed a raiding force of 9,000 Roxolanian cavalry encumbered by baggage.
-Tacitus (Hist.
-Bk1.79) describes the weight of the armour worn by the "princes and most distinguished persons" made "it difficult for such as have been overthrown by the charge of the enemy to regain their feet".
+Tacitus describes the weight of the armour worn by the "princes and most distinguished persons" made "it difficult for such as have been overthrown by the charge of the enemy to regain their feet".
 The long two-handed kontos lance, the primary melee weapon of the Sarmatians, was unusable in these conditions.
 The Roxolani avenged themselves in AD 92, when they joined the Dacians in destroying the Roman Legio XXI Rapax.